alien4cloud/csar-public-library/org/ystia/kafka/README.rst

 ^^^^^^^^^^^^

 - **host**: Kafka should be hosted on a Java component.
 Java 7 or greater is required.
-- **consul**: Kafka component requires to be connected to a local (hosted on the same Compute) Consul Agent.
+- **consul**: Kafka component requires to be connected to a local Consul Agent.
 This is required to perform cluster discovery.
 - **filesystem_endpoint**: Kafka may be connected to a filesystem in order to store its runtime data on it.
 A typical use case would be to link this filesystem to a block storage in order to achieve data resilience and recovery.